-Some banks offer a free smart-card bank card reader when you sign up for online banking for the first time.
+Pretty much all banks in Taiwan offer a free smart-card bank card reader when you sign up for online banking for the first time.
 With these devices and a computer you can set up basically your own ATM with the exception of withdrawing cash of course.
 Once you have one, you can log into your bank’s online system and use your card to transfer money, check your balance, and use other functions just like you would at an ATM machine.

-A final note on banking and that is taxes.
-Of course they don’t tax you on any of your principle in your account, just on any interest that you have earned.
-However they do deduct a whopping 20% of any interest you earn, this is deducted right at the bank so you never see this money.
+A final note on banking is about taxes.
+Banks will not tax you on any of your principle in your account, just on any interest that you have earned.
+However the tax department of Taiwan will deduct a whopping 20% of any interest you earn.
+This deduction occurs right at the bank so you never see this money.
 The interest that you earn less the 20% tax is directly deposited to your account.
-The nice part is that filing of tax return is not needed.
+The nice part is that filing of a tax return is not needed.
 Depending on how often you have your interest deposited to your account is when they deduct the tax.
-If you have a Taiwanese friend that you totally trust you can open an account in their name as they do not get this tax deducted directly like foreigners do, therefore saving you this tax.
+If you have a Taiwanese friend that you totally trust you can open an account in their name as they do not get this tax deducted directly like foreigners if you want to save a little tax.

-It used to be,….anyone holding a valid passport with more than 100NT dollars can open a bank account in Taiwan.
+In the past, anyone holding a valid passport with at least 1000NT dollars can open a bank account in Taiwan.
 Now, as far as we know, you must have an ARC or other resident card.
 Some banks will be flexible on this policy.

 Where can a foreigner open a bank account in Taiwan?